Fresno man reacts to losing his beloved dogs in house fire - NewsBreak

 Fresno man reacts to losing his beloved dogs in house fire

 FRESNO, Calif.
-(KSEE) – Authorities are learning more about a house fire that destroyed a Fresno home and claimed the lives of two dogs Tuesday night.
+(KGPE) – Authorities are learning more about a house fire that destroyed a Fresno home and claimed the lives of two dogs Tuesday night.

 The fire started sometime before 8 p.m. in the area of Woodson and Gettysburg in Fresno.
 Neighbors in the area said they heard a loud boom coming from the home before seeing smoke and flames in the back of the property.